Shay Fields

-Shay Fields (born June 22, 1996) is an American wide receiver who is currently playing for the Panasonic Impulse, of the X-League.
-He played college football at Colorado, and was signed by the Washington Redskins as an undrafted free agent in 2018.
+Shay Fields (born June 22, 1996) is an American former professional football wide receiver.
+He played college football for Colorado.
+He previously played for the Washington Redskins and Denver Broncos of the National Football League (NFL), San Diego Fleet of the Alliance of American Football (AAF), Calgary Stampeders of the Canadian Football League (CFL), and Panasonic Impulse of the X-League.

 College career

-Fields ranked second in Buffaloes history in receiving yards (2,552), third in receptions (190) and tied for third in receiving touchdowns (21).
+Fields ranked second in Colorado history in receiving yards (2,552), third in receptions (190) and tied for third in receiving touchdowns (21).

 Professional career

 Washington Redskins

 Fields was signed by the Washington Redskins as an undrafted free agent on May 2, 2018.

-On September 1, 2018, he was waived for final roster cuts before the start of the 2018 season.
+On September 1, 2018, Fields was waived for final roster cuts before the start of the 2018 season.

 Denver Broncos

 On December 11, 2018, Fields was signed to the Denver Broncos practice squad.

-San Diego Fleet (AAF)
+San Diego Fleet

-On January 10, 2019, Fields signed with the San Diego Fleet of the AAF.
+On January 10, 2019, Fields signed with the San Diego Fleet of the Alliance of American Football (AAF).
 However, he was placed on injured reserve before the start of the regular season.
 He was waived on February 23, 2019.
 He was added to the team's rights list and re-signed to a contract on March 19.
 He was activated to the roster on March 20.